-Anyone reading this should take the notes with a grain of salt.
+Anyone reading this should take it with a grain of salt.
 I’m just documenting a few useful things to understand the stocks.
-But being able to reason the data does not give one the power to predict market, it only makes one feel more comfortable making choices.
+But being able to reason the data does not give one the power to predict market, it only makes one feel more comfortable making choices (well, maybe).

 - This GamestonkTermial page lists a lot useful sources.